 __________________________________________

 No. The origins of the Samaritans are described in Second Kings 17 as being the result of a transfer of populations by Shalmaneser V, the King of Assyria who, along with his father Tiglath-Pileser III, conquered the Northern Kingdom of Israel and exiled the 10 "lost" tribes.
-After the defeat of Israel, Shalmaneser transferred the original Israelite inhabitants of Samaria to the eastern provinces of his empire and in their place, populated Samaria with inhabitants of Babylon and other cities.
+After the defeat of Israel, Shalmaneser transferred the original Israelite inhabitants of Samaria to the eastern provinces of his empire and, in their place, populated Samaria with inhabitants from Babylon and other cities.

 While the Samaritans, like the Karaites, employ a mostly straightforward interpretation of the Torah, they differ from the Karaites in that they do not accept most of the books of the Tanach and also have a slightly different version of the written Torah.
+For instance, in addition to the usual ten commandments, their version of the written Torah contains an eleventh commandment which states that a stone altar must be built on Mount Gerizim to offer sacrifices.

 In general, Karaites do not claim any connection, whether actual or as kindred spirits, to the Samaritans, and consider them to be of non-Israelite origin.